Cached and Stored Credentials Technical Overview

-The storage of plaintext credentials in memory cannot be disabled, even if the credential providers that require them are disabled.
+Beginning with Windows Server 2008 R2 and Windows 7, the storage of plaintext credentials in memory cannot be disabled, even if the credential providers that require them are disabled.

 The stored credentials are directly associated with the LSASS logon sessions that have been started since the last restart and have not been closed.
 For example, LSA sessions with stored LSA credentials are created when a user does any of the following:

 Logs on to a local session or RDP session on the computer

 Runs a task by using the RunAs option